ConSol/sakuli/docs/docker-containers.md

 * `CMD` is the default argument for `ENTRYPOINT`, that is, to run a test suite set by a variable.
 * `ENV SAKULI_TEST_SUITE` is set to the path of a test suite which has to run when the container starts.
 By default, this is set to the built-in folder `/root/sakuli/example_test_suites/example_xfce`.

-There is more than one way to integrate a custom testsuite in a container, discussed in the following and assuming that you want to integrate a suite called `suite_1` located on your host at the path `/home/myuser/my-sakuli-testsuites`:
+There is more than one way to integrate a custom testsuite in a container, discussed in the following.
+Assume you want to run a suite called `suite_1` located on your host at the path `/home/myuser/my-sakuli-testsuites` - use one of the following ways:

-### 1) Mount an external suite folder and modify `CMD`
+### 1) `run` command

-Mount a folder on your host into the container and override `CMD` from Dockerfile (=argument for `ENTRYPOINT`) with custom parameters for the Sakuli starter `sakuli`.
-In this way you can also instruct Sakuli e.g. to use another browser (`-browser chrome`).
+Mount the suite folder on your host into the container and override `CMD` from Dockerfile (=argument for `ENTRYPOINT`) with custom parameters for the Sakuli starter `sakuli`.
+In this way you can also give further parameters to Sakuli e.g. to use another browser (`-browser chrome`).

     # running tests in chrome
     ~$ docker run -it -p 5901:5901 -p 6901:6901 consol/sakuli-centos-xfce 'run "$SAKULI_TEST_SUITE" -browser chrome'